kexin-yang/kexin-yang.github.io/_portfolio/portfolio-1.md

 ## Development Process

 ### Natural Language Toolkit and Grammar Writing
-To add on to the algorithmic complexity, instead of using existing NLTK grammar, I defined my own grammar that can handle two sentence structures (1) Subject+Object+Verb, (2) Subject+Object+Verb + Proeositional Phrases.
+To add on to the algorithmic complexity, instead of using existing NLTK grammar, I defined my own grammar that can handle two sentence structures <br>
+(1) Subject+Object+Verb (SVO), <br>
+(2) Subject+Object+Verb + Prepositional Phrases(SVO + PP).

-I made use of the recursive parser in the NLTK to recursively parse the sentence, which will return True or False, depending on whether the sentence entered is in accordance with the grammar I defined.
+I made use of the recursive parser in the NLTK to recursively parse the sentence structure, and return True or False, depending on whether the sentence entered is in accordance with the grammar I defined.

 ### Animation and User-Interface